Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 <i>NOTE: You may also use the sources included in this project with another Microsoft IDE or without any IDE but such an approach is not covered in this readme.</i>

-You just need to create a Visual Studio project for a Class library (DLL) target, then include the sources and properties files and include references to the Microsoft.Office.Interop.Excel and *Lightstreamer.NET Client API* (binaries files `DotNetClient_N2.dll` and `DotNetClient_N2.pdb`, which are located under the `/DOCS-SDKs/sdk_client_dotnet/lib` folder of Lightstreamer server installation) from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download).
+You just need to create a Visual Studio project for a Class library (DLL) target, then include the sources and properties files and include references to the Microsoft.Office.Interop.Excel and
+*Lightstreamer.NET PCL Client API* (get the  binaries files binaries files of the library `Lightstreamer_DotNet_PCL_Client.dll` and `Lightstreamer_DotNet_PCL_Client.pdb` from NuGet [Lightstreamer.DotNet.Client](https://www.nuget.org/packages/Lightstreamer.DotNet.Client/) or use directly the Package Manager Console `Install-Package Lightstreamer.DotNet.Client`).
 After the compilation of your DLL, you need to run `RegAsm.exe` tool to register it against COM. `RegAsm.exe` is part of the .NET SDK and just generates some Registry entries, like the ones in the example `RTDServiceRegistrationExample.reg` file.

 ### Run
 Once `RTDLibraryExcelDemo.dll` is registered, `ExcelDemo.xlsx` has to be opened.